-If you ever want to try an exotic vegetable juice, cactus juice is an excellent option, as it has a long list of potential health benefits, incredible nutrient density, and various powerful antioxidants when it is properly prepared.
-Cactus juice is actually known by many different names, including prickly pear juice or nopales juice, but they are all referring to the natural juice of the prickly pear cactus.
+Cactus juice is known by many different names, including prickly pear juice or nopales juice.
+All of these names refer to the natural juice of the prickly pear cactus.
 There are more than a hundred different species in the Opuntia genus but many of them share similar physical and nutritional profiles.
-Native to the Americas, prickly pear cactus was first naturalized in Australia and has since spread to many other parts of the globe.
+Native to the Americas, the prickly pear cactus was first naturalized in Australia and has since spread to many other parts of the globe.
 It is believed that cactus juice has been a part of indigenous people’s culinary practices for thousands of years.

 Extracting cactus juice requires a bit more effort than most other vegetable juices, but it is well worth the effort, provided you can find the appropriate prickly pear cactus pads to make the juice.
-Cactus juice is an excellent source of vitamin C, B-family vitamins, iron, calcium, beta-carotene, magnesium, numerous amino acids and other phytonutrients.
-It is also extremely low in calories, although it is quite high in omega-6 fatty acids.
-While you can purchase your own cactus juice in certain exotic food stores, it can be expensive and also packed with other additives or sugars.
+You can purchase your cactus juice in certain exotic food stores.
+However, it can be expensive and also packed with additives or sugars.
 Making your own allows you to be creative with other ingredients and enjoy the many health benefits of this juice at a fraction of the price.